bconner22/helm-nodejs-timestamp/README.md

 ### Initial install(no helm charts are deployed yet):

+CURRENTLY BROKEN/NEEDS WORK
-1. Create a values/<app_name>.yaml with your cluster name, image, and what you'd like to name your app
+1. Modify the example nodejs/charts/nodejs334, populating nodejs/charts/nodejs334/values.yaml with your cluster name, image, and what you'd like to name your app
 2. `./scripts/deploy.sh <app_name>`
+3. `helm install nodejs1 ./nodejs` # Will install everything in ./nodejs
+4. # Does not yet work - Modify the example ingress/charts/ingress1, populating ingress/charts/ingress1/values.yaml with your app1name, app2name, etc.
+5. # Does not yet work -`helm install ingress ./ingress}`
 ## Cleanup

 To delete the EKS cluster: